-4 Popular Israel-based VPNs to Keep You Secure
+4 Popular Israel-based VPNs to Keep You Secure in 2024

 There are a couple of reasons you might want to use a VPN provider based in Israel.

 For one, Israel is not part of the 5/14 Eye Alliance.
 This alliance was originally designed for sharing military intelligence between certain countries, but today it is often used as a loophole that allows governments to spy on their own citizens by having their allies do their snooping for them.